-INFLIXIMAB (REMSIMA SC)
+Infliximab (Remsima SC)

-Indication: Maintenance treatment of adults with moderately to severely active Crohn's disease who have had an inadequate response or were intolerant to conventional therapy.
+Indication: For the maintenance treatment of adults with moderately to severely active Crohn's disease who have had an inadequate response or were intolerant to conventional therapy.
 Remsima SC should only be used as maintenance therapy after the completion of an induction period with intravenous infliximab.

-Sponsor: Celltrion Healthcare Co., Ltd
+Sponsor: Celltrion Healthcare Co., Ltd.

-Recommendation: Reimburse with Conditions
+Final recommendation: Reimburse with conditions